 The history of settlement on the castle hill dates back to the 5th-4th centuries BC.
 During the time of the Great Moravia there was a hillfort here, possibly including some stone buildings.
 The medieval Strečno Castle was built relatively late, because it was only at the turn of the thirteenth and fourteenth centuries.
 The exact date of its construction is unknown, it certainly was before 1321.
 It took over the role of the Varin Castle, which was only 3 km away, and the task of its crew was to collect tolls on the ford by Váh.
 The first mention of this function comes from 1358.

-The castle was originally a royal property.
+The castle since 1321, when it was taken over from the rebellious Matthew Csák, was the royal property.
 The first information about a private owner comes from 1397, it was a Polish nobleman Sędziwój from Ostroróg.
 Soon, the castle returned to royal hands, and in 1424 it became a part of the dowry of queen Barbara, wife of Sigismund of Luxembourg, and later also of queen Elizabeth.
 From the 40s of the 15th century, the owners changed frequently.
 Among them, one must mention, Stefan Pongrac, who in 1443 received Strečno as a pledge for a loan.
 In 1484, castle was taken over by Paul of Kiniza, the owner of the nearby Lietava, who started the largest expansion in the history of the castle.
 He died ten years later, but the work was continued by his widow, Benigna.
 Despite the attempts of gentry, Benigna managed to keep the castle until 1523, when she sold it to John Zapolya.
 He rented it to Burian Svetlovsk in 1526, but already in 1529, the brothers Peter and Nicholas Kostka were mentioned as the owners.
 It was a period of civil war between Zapolya and Ferdinand.
 Kostkas loyal earlier to Zapolya, received a castle in exchange for going to the Ferdinand side.
 In 1532, Burian drove Nicholas Kostka a case for the return of castle property, and Pograncs, the owners of nearby Varin, who also remembered about their old rights to the castle, decided to take the Strečno by force.
 A regular war has begun between neighbors.
 Both castles were besieged, but none were captured.
 Court cases ended in 1547 and Kostka remained the sole rightful owner of Strečno.

 Nicholas Kostka died in 1556, and his daughter Anna became an heiress.
 Her second husband, Stefan Dersff, considerably expanded the castle.
 In the 17th century, the castle became the property of the Wesselényi family, which rebuilt it into the most modern stronghold over Váh.
 Because Wesselényi was involved in an anti-Habsburg conspiracy, the family stronghold was confiscated.
 During the Thököly uprising, the castle was one of the insurgents seats, so after its defeat it was burnt by the imperial army.
 Since then, it remained in ruin until the 1970s, when extensive reconstruction works began.